Please visit the

 parts are currently being repainted with paint supplied by

-Hempel Paints, and should be ready for re-assembly in late 2015.
+Hempel Paints, and is now ready for re-assembly.

 We are developing a Masterplan for the